This work is still-in-progress; originally started on

 In addition, I received a quote for a very high-sensitivity very compact spectrometer that would possibly be a game-changer compared to the

-AS7263 sensor; however, I cannot afford it at the moment so will have to save to perform any testing with it, I thought about starting a campaign to fund it, but then I thought I might not have the time to devote to testing it so that could be wasted.
-That’s why I include the details here in the update.
+AS7263 sensor; however, I cannot afford it at the moment so will have to save to perform any testing with it, I thought about starting a campaign to fund it, but was not sure it’s the best way forward.
+That’s why I published the details here in the update.

 It’s specifically the Hamamatsu